 Study Prioritisation — What to Study First (Unit 4: Medicine Through Time)

 This exam focus covers Study Prioritisation — What to Study First (Unit 4: Medicine Through Time) within Modern Medicine for GCSE History.
-Revise Modern Medicine in Medicine Through Time for GCSE History with 8 exam-style questions and 4 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Modern Medicine in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 16 of 17 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 🎯 Study Prioritisation — What to Study First (Unit 4: Medicine Through Time)